-I am going to be completely and unabashedly honest here.
-This is my potty training experience on-the-rocks, no chaser.
+I’m going to be completely and unabashedly honest here.
+This is my potty training experience on the rocks, no chaser.
 I consider myself a fairly brave woman.
 We will welcome our third child into this world later this summer — that will bring us to three children under the age of four.
 That takes balls, my friends.
 But potty training?
 That was one parenting task I was not looking forward to experiencing.

-If you ask me, the whole ordeal seems terrifying, and a bit unnatural.
-I grew up in a relatively modest home; the “p” word (and by that I mean potty) kind of freaked me out!
+If you ask me, the whole ordeal seems terrifying and a bit unnatural.
+I grew up in a relatively modest home; the “p” word (and by that, I mean potty) kind of freaked me out!
 So I did what I do best in these situations.
 (Did I mention I’m a tad passive-aggressive?)
-I just avoided the “p” word entirely.
-As long as I possibly could.
-It wasn’t until we moved back to Texas this past summer, that I finally began to get serious.
-I mean, obviously, I couldn’t start training in the middle of a big cross-country move.
+I just avoided the “p” word entirely as long as possible.
+It wasn’t until we moved back to Texas this past summer that I finally became serious.
+I mean, I couldn’t start training in the middle of a big cross-country move.

 My trepidation wasn’t the result of a lack of research.
-I read books and articles and blog posts about potty training until I was blue in the face.
-I knew the signs of readiness by memory, and I knew that most doctors and researchers suggested waiting until the child in question reaches the age of three (or relatively close to the age of three) — in order to ensure greater potty training success, and perhaps curtail accidents and regression.
+I read books and articles about potty training until I was blue in the face.
+I knew the signs of readiness by memory, and I knew that most doctors and researchers suggested waiting until the child in question reaches the age of three (or relatively close to the age of three) — to ensure greater potty training success and perhaps curtail accidents and regression.

 SO.
 My oldest daughter’s third birthday came and went.
-Yet still I waited, justifying my behavior with every excuse in the book.
-By this time it had become perfectly clear that my almost preschooler wasn’t going to magically learn to use the “big girl potty” all on her own.
-Sadly, it took me finding out that no way, no how was she getting accepted into a pre-preschool program at Church without being fully potty trained for me to finally bite the bullet.
-Over wine and dessert, I begged my neighborhood girlfriends for their best potty training advice.
+Still, I waited, justifying my behavior with every excuse in the book.
+By this time, it had become clear that my almost preschooler wasn’t going to magically learn to use the “big girl potty” all on her own.
+Sadly, it took me finding out that no way, no how was she getting accepted into a pre-pre school program at Church without being fully potty trained for me to bite the bullet finally.
+I begged my neighborhood girlfriends over wine and dessert for their best potty training advice.
 I was desperate.
 One friend suggested I try the “Three Day Potty Training Boot Camp.”
 And do you know what?
 I am so glad she did!

 I won’t give everything away here (check out the link above or Google search “Potty Training Boot Camp” for a complete description of how the method works), but here is the gist.
 For three days, you will do nothing but potty train.
 If you have other children, you might want some extra help.
-In order for this to work, you need to be able to completely devote yourself to the child that is training.
+For this to work, you need to devote yourself to the child that is training entirely.

 Here’s How Potty Training Works